 Purple Plus mattress: Review in brief

-The new Purple Plus mattress is a step up from the Original (read our Purple Mattress review for more).
-Made with an additional two inches of premium foam in between Purple’s proprietary Purple Grid and supporting core, the Purple Plus offers enhanced breathability, improved cooling abilities, and a customizable feel—soft where you want a mattress to feel soft, and firmer where you need extra support.
+The Purple Plus mattress launched in August 2021 as an upgraded version of its award-winning Purple Mattress.
+It features an additional two inches of premium foam in between Purple’s proprietary Purple Grid and supporting core.
+It also offers enhanced breathability, improved cooling abilities, and a customizable feel—soft where you want a mattress to feel soft, and firmer where you need extra support.

 Best for: Hot sleepers; couples; all sleeping positions